Make Tonight Homemade Pizza Night!

 When you're done, open the oven, slide out the rack with the pizza stone, and then carefully slide the pizza onto the stone.
 You can gently tug at the dough edges with your fingers to get it moving.
 Use a sort of shaking movement to gently coax the pizza onto the stone.
 You might need to practice this a little, but it doesn't take long to get the technique down.

 Bake your pizza for approximately 10 minutes, or until crust is browned and puffed and cheese is melted and bubbly.
 Now (and this step is optional but it works really well), turn on the broiler!
 Carefully watch your pizza and let the high heat of the broiler do its work for about a minute.
-This makes the crust extra bubbly and charred in places—remarkably like this from a high-temperature wood-burning oven.
+This makes the crust extra bubbly and charred in places—remarkably like the ones from a high-temperature wood-burning oven.

 Promote your business here!